MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/java-code-examples-for-the-windows-store-submission-api.md

 keywords: windows 10, uwp, Windows Store submission API, code examples
 ---

-# Java code examples for the Windows Store submission API
+# Java code examples for the submission API

 This article provides Java code examples for using the *Windows Store submission API*.
 For more information about this API, see [Create and manage submissions using Windows Store services](create-and-manage-submissions-using-windows-store-services.md).